eksctl-io/eksctl/userdocs/src/usage/managing-nodegroups.md

 ```

 If you have already prepared for attaching existing classic load balancers or/and target groups to the nodegroups,
 you can specify these in the config file.
 The classic load balancers or/and target groups are automatically associated with the ASG when creating nodegroups.
+This is only supported for self-managed nodegroups defined via the `nodeGroups` field.

 ```yaml
 apiVersion: eksctl.io/v1alpha5